azarboon/ai-powered-cdk-best-practices/README.md

 ALL TypeScript files MUST pass ESLint validation before every commit, with zero warning tolerance.
 This strict check does not run during deployment—I chose this for faster troubleshooting and development.
 See `.eslintrc.json` for details.

-ESLint ensures code and comment quality on all TS files in the project using a simplified, fast configuration with caching enabled for optimal performance.
+ESLint ensures code and comment quality on all TS files in the project using a fast configuration with caching enabled for optimal performance.

 The pre-commit hook uses Husky.
 Below you can find more about its configuration and pre-commit flow.